Mike Kullman

-Early life and high school
+Early life

 Kullman was born on January 22, 1962, in Frankfurt, West Germany.
 His family moved to United States when he was young, and he attended Archbishop Ryan High School in Philadelphia, Pennsylvania.
 Weighing 89 pounds as a freshman in 1975, he tried out for the school freshman football team, but was cut two weeks into training camp.
 He tried out for the varsity roster two seasons later as a wide receiver, but was one of the first cuts.
 After being cut, he played the season on the 120-pound football team in the Liberty Bell Youth Organization.
 After adding 25 pounds before the start of the next season, Kullman was persuaded by coach Angelo Coia, a former National Football League (NFL) player, to tryout for the Ryan varsity team again.
 Shortly before the first preseason cuts, having "not made any progress", and with a third cut being "too humiliating", Kullman quit the team.